 Enter your domain name in the ‘New Domain Name’ field (no http:// or www is required).
 Note: cPanel will automatically complete the “Subdomain/FTP Username:” and “Document Root:” fields.

-Your new addon domain is now set up …
+Your addon domain is now set up and available …

 (Addon domain setup confirmation)

 Note: Make sure that your hosting setup allows you to create addon domains …